 Hard Work – Someone who has shown that they can stick to a project/job and get it done.

-Smarts – yes, those marks do play a role!
+Smarts – Yes, those marks do play a role!

 Responsible Jobs - Someone who has moved through an organization, or several organizations, in progressively more responsible positions.

-Achievement – Someone who has achieved something outside of work or school that makes us say “WOW’!
+Achievement – Someone who has achieved something outside of work or school that makes us say “WOW"!

-First of all, relax.
-We understand that the interview process is nerve wracking.
+On a more serious note, our first piece of advice is to relax.
+We understand that the interview process is nerve-wracking.
 Be prepared.
 Know your resume well so when we ask questions, you will be able to provide some further information or a related story.
 Know something about our firm and even the lawyers you will be meeting with, if that information is available.
 Tell us what makes you stand out from others.
-We typically ask questions and have a bit of a discussion at the beginning of the interview but then it’s your turn to ask – so be ready with your questions.
+We typically ask questions and have a bit of a discussion at the beginning of the interview, but then it’s your turn to ask – so be ready with your questions.
 By asking questions that you have researched about our firm, you’ll demonstrate that you cared enough to look us up!
 Impressive.

-On a more serious note, you will typically spend an hour to an hour and a half with us and will probably meet at least two members of our student committee.
-You will also meet our articling students who will answer your questions and give you their perspective.
+You will typically spend between 1 and 1.5 hours with us and will meet four to six members of our Student Committee.
+You will also be given an opportunity to meet our current articling students who can answer your questions and give you their perspective.

 If you're genuinely interested in our firm, don't be afraid to tell us!
 Emails and voicemails are the best way to communicate genuine interest outside of the interview itself.